motherfuckingkeanefan/keanebootlegsarethemotherfuckingbest/README.md

 ## Beautiful Imperfections

 Keane screws up during live shows, and it's fucking fantastic.
-Those mistakes and spontaneous moments are what make their live bootlegs superior.
-If you think perfection is a perfectly mixed track, you're delusional.
+These moments are what make their live bootlegs superior.
+If you think perfection is a perfectly mixed track, you're delusional and missing the whole point of live music.

+## Fucking Satire

+Yes, this is fucking satire, you fuck.
+This isn't about proving bootlegs are objectively better—it's about exposing the hollow perfection of studio albums.
+Studio albums are meticulously crafted and overly polished to fit into a cookie-cutter industry mold.
+They lack the raw, unfiltered energy that makes live performances, like Keane's bootlegs, so goddamn thrilling.

 ## The Real Fucking Deal

-In case it’s not clear yet, live bootlegs capture the essence of Keane’s live performances.
-That energy can't be polished in a studio.
+If it’s not clear yet, live bootlegs capture the essence of Keane’s live performances.
+That raw energy and emotive grandeur can't be polished in a studio.
 So [stop pretending](audio/StopPretending.mp3) and [embrace the magic](audio/EmbraceTheMagic.mp3).
 Keane bootlegs are where the real experience lies.

-> "Only a fool prefers studio albums over bootlegs."
-> \- Some Wise Ass, Probably

-## Final Fucking Words

-If you're still convinced studio albums are the shit, maybe it's time to [wake the fuck up](audio/WakeTheFuckUp.mp3).
-But hey, if you wanna argue or need more proof, hit me up on [Twitter](https://twitter.com/pieterhoutekame).
+Studio albums are for those who can't handle the truth.

+---

-### Epilogue
+## Epilogue

 This page—brimming with undeniable truth—was created by [me](https://twitter.com/pieterhoutekame) with inspiration from the geniuses behind [motherfuckingwebsite.com](http://motherfuckingwebsite.com).
 Hosted on [GitHub Pages](https://pages.github.com/), it's practically free to keep this badass website alive.

-Content on this site is licensed under the [WTFPL](http://www.wtfpl.net/) (Do What the Fuck You Want to Public License).
+Content on this site is licensed under the [WTFPL (Do What the Fuck You Want to Public License)](LICENSE.txt).